Nick-Liou/Gem5/Second_Assignment/README.md

 ### 2: Results

 Below are the results for tweaking different parameters.
-They were somewhat unexpected, since we expected more significant differences when changing cache sizes, especially for benchmarks with many misses.
-Increasing the cache line size seemed to have the most significant positive effect on all benchmarks.
+We expected more significant differences when changing cache sizes, especially for benchmarks with many cache misses.
+Looking at stats.txt for different configurations, we notice that although all parameters are successfully set, most of them don't seem to affect cache misses that much.

+Increasing the cache line size seemed to have the most significant positive effect on all benchmarks.This could be explained by the fact that with larger cache lines, more data is fetched by the cache when we have a miss.

+However, we need to keep in mind that this would increase latencies on a real systems, which might decrease performance.

 ![](spec_results/plots/optimization_cachelines.png)
 ![](spec_results/plots/optimization_L1d.png)